slangenbach/notes/snowflake_snowpro_core.md

 - External stages refer to object storage of a cloud provider, e.g. AWS S3 bucket
 - Internal stages refer to Snowflake-managed local file storage
 - Internally USER, TABLE and NAMED INTERNAL and EXTERNAL stages exist
+    - USER stages are tied to users, can not be accessed by other users and not be altered or dropped
+    - USER stages can be referred to via `@~`
+    - Data from USER stages can be loaded into multipe tables
+    - TABLE stages are automatically created with a table
+    - TABLE stages can only be accessed by one table
+    - TABLE stages can be referred to via `@%<TABLE_STAGE_NAME>`
-- We refer to external stages using @STAGE_NAME
+- We refer to internal and external stages using @STAGE_NAME
-- Use the `PUT` command in SnowSQL to upload files to stages and the `GET` command to download files from *internal* stages
+- Use the `PUT` command in SnowSQL to upload files to stages and the `GET` command to download (unload) files from *internal* stages

 ### Ingesting data using the COPY command